fsfe/reuse-docs/spec/spec.md

 Each License File SHOULD be placed in the `LICENSES/` directory in the root of the Project.
 The name of the License File SHOULD be the SPDX identifier of the license followed by an appropriate file extension (example:
 `LICENSES/GPL-3.0-or-later.txt`).
-The License File SHOULD be in plain text format.
+The License File MUST be in plain text format.

 <!-- FIXME: Rephrase "above recommendation".
 Maybe use paragraph numbers? -->